Storidge/cio-user-guide/cio_vs_others/software_defined_storage.md

+---
+title: Software defined storage vs persistent storage for containers
+description: Compare software defined storage and Storidge persistent storage for containers
+lang: en-US
+---

 # Software Defined Storage
 As traditional data centers evolved toward virtualized data centers, hardware centric storage systems started becoming “software defined”.
 These software defined storage (SDS) implementations were usually delivered as virtual storage appliances, i.e. storage software running in VMs.
 The designs mostly implemented distributed storage that exported volumes through standard storage interfaces.

 The standard storage interfaces, such as NFS or ISCSI, can be integrated into orchestration systems through volume plugins.
 As with legacy storage, the applications supported by SDS were mostly monolithic and static.
 However, cloud native apps are orchestrated, scalable, mobile and storage agnostic.